brson/stdx/README.md

 ```

 And suddenly you are a slightly-experienced user of that crate.
-Then click on the [📖][d-bitflags] icon to get the rest of the story.
+Now click on the [📖][d-bitflags] icon to get the rest of the story.

 Convinced?
 [Go check out that list](#list).